 Platform costs: for $100/month user gets three channels (50K trackers per channel), several types of API, easy integrability with world-class platforms, and handy open-source add-ons making it easy to receive data.

-Note: There is also a free version with three channels (1000 trackers per channel) which is usually enough for testing and small projects.
+Note: There is also a free version with two channels (100 trackers per channel) which is usually enough for testing and small projects.

 Development complexity: The fewer functions you use the less integration is to be done.
 Receiving messages from your devices from flespi is easy with MQTT: create an MQTT client, authorize with the flespi token, and subscribe to the appropriate topic.